DVB-CPCM

-DVB Content Protection & Copy Management often abbreviated to DVB-CPCM or CPCM is a digital rights management standard being developed by the DVB Project.
+DVB Content Protection & Copy Management (DVB-CPCM or CPCM) is a digital rights management standard being developed by the DVB Project.
 Its main application is interoperable rights management of European digital television, though other countries may also adopt the standard.

 How it works

 CPCM specifies a way of adding information to digital content, such as television programs, to describe how and if content may be used and shared among other CPCM-enabled devices.

 Content providers can use a range of flags stored with the content to describe how it may be used.
 All CPCM-enabled devices should obey these flags.
 These flags can allow or deny content to be either moved or copied to other CPCM devices.
 Content may also be provided for a set time limit, or forbid content to be played concurrently on separate devices.

 Domains

 CPCM can distinguish between devices inside and outside an "authorized domain" of devices.
 The authorized domain can include devices both in the home or in remote locations such as cars or vacation homes.
 It also specifies whether content should remain inside the home (the "local environment") or inside a physical region, such as a country (the "geographic area").